fei-protocol/docs/docs/protocol/Mechanism/Security.md

 The PCV Sentinel acts as automated extennsion of the Multisig Guardian by exposing guard calls to *any* address in the ecosystem.

 Planned guards include:
-- fuse oracle liquidity monitoring
+- Fuse oracle liquidity monitoring
-- psm liquidity monitoring (unpause eth psm when others are low)
+- PSM liquidity monitoring (unpause ETH PSM when others are low)
-- pcv deposit monitoring (pull assets to safety if underlying deposit compromised)
+- PCV deposit monitoring (pull assets to safety if underlying deposit compromised)